YuukiFST/GPU-Dword-Manager/README.md

 # AMD Config

-A powerful Windows Forms application for viewing and modifying AMD GPU registry DWORDs with built-in optimization tweaks.
+A simple Windows Forms application for viewing and modifying AMD GPU registry DWORDs with built-in optimization tweaks.

 ## Features